vboussange/HighDimPDE_examples/README.md

 - `tables/` contains all final tables
 - `MLP_*.jl` specify the example simulations for the MLP method, and can be run independently
 - `DeepSplitting_*.jl` specify the example simulations for the machine learning-based method, and can be run independently
 - `run_*.jl` are wrapper files to run example simulations with specific meta parameter values.
+See headers for more details.
-- `run_*.sh` are files used to run the wrapper files
+- `run_*.sh` are files used to run the wrapper files.